 China has a wealth of freshwater resources and is home to some of the most famous and longest rivers in not only Asia, but the world as a whole.
 These rivers play very significant role in the economy of the country.
 Some of the economic activities carried out in these rivers include fishing, hydroelectric power generation, source of water for irrigation and major tourist attraction sites.
 China Rivers also have traditional and cultural significance to those living around them.
 Some of the longest rivers in China are looked at below.

-The River Yangtze is the longest river in Asia and the third longest in the world with a length of 3,917 miles.
-However, the river is the longest in the world to flow in a single country and the sixth largest river by discharge volume.
-Yangtze River drains 20% of the land area of China while its river basin is home to a third of China’s population.
+The River Yangtze is the longest river in China.
+In fact, it is the longest river in Asia and the third longest in the world with a length of 3,917 miles.
+Futhermore, the river is the longest in the world to flow in a single country and the sixth largest river by discharge volume.
+The Yangtze River drains 20% of the land area of China while its river basin is home to a third of China’s population.
 The river plays a significant role in culture, history and economy of China generating 20% of the country’s GDP.
 River Yangtze is home to 416 species of fish of which 360 species are freshwater fish making it the most fish rich river in Asia.
 The river is also home to other animals including finless porpoises, fresh water crabs, and newts.
 The river is also a major tourist attraction site for visitors around the world.
 River Yangtze is threatened by its commercial use, industrial pollution, silt and sediment buildup, and agricultural runoff.

 The Yellow River is the second longest river in China and the third longest in Asia.
 It is also the sixth longest river in the world, running 3,395 miles from its source waters to its mouth, where it empties into the Bohia Sea in the Shandong province.
 Over this course, the river flows through nine Chinese provinces.
 The basin of Yellow River is the cradle of ancient civilization that flourished in the early Chinese history.
 However, the frequent floods and the rising riverbed made the Chinese to relocate from the basin.
 The river is known for the huge amount of silt it carries annually making it a depositing stream.
 Major hydroelectric power stations are built on Yellow River.
 The river does not support a very dense population of fish or shellfish, yet is home to a number of China’s more well-known turtles.
 Almost a third of the river is unsuitable for use because of pollution caused by factory discharge and sewage from the neighboring cities.